 Traditional yoga classes are usually more comfortable when we wear loose-fitting garments that allow us to move around more freely.
 However, it is much better to do your aerial yoga class wearing tight-fitting clothes, such as yoga leggings and a sleeved, fitted top.

 The benefits for this are two-fold, firstly, covering your skin will prevent you from getting pinched when in certain poses but also tight clothing will not get wrapped up in the sling, which could pose a potential safety risk.

 This is a common mistake that a lot of newbie aerial yogis make, turning up to their first class in flowing clothes, but as you become more advanced, you can wear more relaxed clothing.

 Aerial Yoga Practice

-However, going to your first aerial yoga session with an instructor can sometimes be a little overwhelming so knowing what to expect can give you a sense of confidence and make your first experience much more enjoyable.
+However, going to your first aerial yoga class with an instructor can sometimes be a little overwhelming so knowing what to expect can give you a sense of confidence and make your first experience much more enjoyable.

 We hope we have helped you to ease any fears or concerns today, and hope you find a great studio to get started!